 Boom-time subprime lender Stepstone enters liquidation

-Company sold its remaining mortgage portfolio at a deep discount to US distressed debt investment firm Cerberus in 2018
+Firm’s remaining mortgage portfolio sold at steep discount to US company Cerberus in 2018

 Stepstone was among a number of subprime lenders that entered the Irish market near the peak of the property bubble, before retrenching in the wake of the crash.

-Stepstone Mortgages Funding, which was set up in 2006 as a joint venture between Lehman Brothers and a precursor to KBC Bank Ireland, entered voluntary liquidation late last month.
-Peter Doherty of BDO Ireland has been assigned to wind it up, according to filings with the Companies Registration Office (CRO).
+Stepstone Mortgages Funding, set up in 2006 as a joint venture between Lehman Brothers and a precursor to KBC Bank Ireland, entered voluntary liquidation late last month.
+Peter Doherty of BDO Ireland has been assigned to wind it up, according to filings with the Companies Registration Office.

 Accounts

-Stepstone’s directors had handed over almost €56 million that had been owed to the estate of Lehman Brothers between March 2018 and March 2019, according to its latest set of accounts.
-Lehman Brothers itself entered liquidation in 2008 after succumbing to biggest bankruptcy in US history.
+Stepstone’s directors had handed over almost €56 million owed to the estate of Lehman Brothers between March 2018 and March 2019, according to its latest set of accounts.
+Lehman Brothers itself entered liquidation in 2008 after succumbing to the biggest bankruptcy in US history.

+Stepstone was among several subprime lenders that entered the Irish market near the peak of the property bubble, before retrenching in the wake of the crash.

 “This approach resulted in due diligences being carried out in advance of a possible offer.
 However, the third party withdrew their interest after the balance sheet date,” it said, referring to the end of its financial year to December 2018.
 The company highlighted at the time that it was considering entering liquidation.